Old Montreal

 • Rippling water

 This floating hydrotherapy circuit is not to be missed.
-Book a massage or health treatment before relaxing in the sauna, steam bath, cold immersion, and terrace hammock.
-You can stay all day with an on-site restaurant serving up snacks, drinks, and meals overlooking the Old Port of Montreal.
+Book a massage or wellness treatment at Bota Bota before relaxing in the sauna, steam bath, cold plunge, and hammock on the terrace.
+You can spend the whole day here thanks to the on-site restaurant offering snacks, drinks, and meals with views of Old Montreal’s Old Port.